rendznicoy/BayadSystemTCM/Credit Testing/CRE-0010_credit_ledger_testing_debtor_name.md

 **Post-conditions:**

-- The cash ledger page is displayed.
+- The cash source is displayed.